PyKev/StudySumAI-Demo/README.md

 - The application is available in both Spanish and English, which means the generated summaries will be in the language you choose.

-- The chatbot only retains information from the last question you ask.
+- The chatbot only retains information from the last question you ask, except for the Excel/CSV chatbot, which memory is not implemented.

 - If you want to add more documents after using the chat function, make sure to remove previously indexed documents and load the new ones to avoid duplication and unnecessary credit usage.